SDGforskning/sdg-strings/SDG14_query_action_WoS.md

 ##### Phrase 2:

-This phrase covers research about the state/improving scientific knowledge, research capacity and sharing/transfer of marine technology.
+This phrase covers research about improving, sharing, collaboration or funding for marine scientific knowledge, research capacity & technology.
 Research about advancing marine science in considered enough to be included.

-The general structure is *action + marine science*. **This phrase should be combined with [marine terms](https://github.com/SDGforskning/SDGstrings_wos/blob/main/SDG14_query_action_WoS.md#3-marine-terms-string-for-limiting-certain-phrases-to-the-marine-environment) with `AND`**.
+The general structure is *action/sharing/funding + marine science*. **This phrase should be combined with [marine terms](https://github.com/SDGforskning/SDGstrings_wos/blob/main/SDG14_query_action_WoS.md#3-marine-terms-string-for-limiting-certain-phrases-to-the-marine-environment) with `AND`**.

 The *marine science* terms include generic terms for ocean science, terms for research knowledge/tools++, terms for data infrastructures, and terms for citizen science and monitoring.
 The IOC Criteria and Guidelines on Transfer of Marine Technology are relevant for this target, wherein marine technology includes information and data, guidelines, equipment for sampling, study and observation (both remote and in the lab), computer and modelling equipment/software, and expertise/skills in marine research (<a id="SDGindmetadata">[Statistics Division, 2021b (Indicator 14.a.1)](#f9)</a>).

-The terms `build* OR develop*` in the first section covers capacity building/development.
+The terms `build* OR develop*` in the first section will find capacity building/development.

 ``` Ceylon =
 TS=